crispinprojects/talkcalendar/README.md

 GTK is released under the terms of the [GNU Lesser General Public License version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
 Consequently, Talk Calendar is licensed under the same LGPL v2.1 license.

-The Flite (Festival Lite) speech sythesiser has a BSD-like [license](https://github.com/festvox/flite/blob/master/COPYING).
-The BSD license is compatible with most other open source licenses

 ## Acknowledgements